BeanGreen247/Elminister-Manjaro-Build/README.md

 Next reboot to apply the changes.

+## Change device installation settings
+The reason is to prevent windows from downloading new drivers, well new old drivers, when the internet is detected

+1. Search for change device installation settings
+2. Select No (your device might not work as expected)

 ## Some notes
 * once you boot it up for the first time make sure to install your gpu drivers to get DX12/11/10.1/10/9/8 and vulkan support and install all redist stuff like visual c++ and stuff like that
 * make sure to do a driver CLEAN INSTALL from drivers, and reboot the VM to get full speed and DX support